brainglobe/brainglobe.github.io/docs/source/projects/blackcap/index.md

 ## Results
 We have initially generated a template reference image at 25 micron isotropic resolution and annotated 23 brain regions.
 This atlas is available within BrainGlobe as `eurasian_blackcap_25um` and is compatible with all BrainGlobe tools.
+The raw data used to generate the template reference (downsampled to 25um) is also [available online](https://gin.g-node.org/BrainGlobe/blackcap_materials/src/master/raw_data_males_25um).

 To view BrainGlobe atlases in [napari](https://napari.org), please follow the [atlas visualisation tutorial](/tutorials/visualise-atlas-napari).